The surgery center is specially designed to accommodate all of the surgical procedures our surgeons perform:

 The only way to know for sure is having an eye examination.

 A cataract starts out small.
 You may notice that your vision is blurred, similar to looking through a cloudy piece of glass.
 A cataract may cause difficulty driving at night with glare from oncoming headlights.

-Dr. Savell and Dr. Gagnon use topical anesthesia (eye drops) while the anesthesiologist gives you relaxing medication in your vein.
+Dr. Gagnon uses topical anesthesia (eye drops) while the anesthesiologist gives you relaxing medication in your vein.